 Window and Door Size

 The more windows you have, the more it will cost to install roll-down hurricane shutters.
 This is especially true if you have huge windows or ones that may be unique in size or shape.
-Typically, it takes approximately 60 minutes to install seven square feet of shutters, whether on windows or doors.
+Typically, it takes approximately 90 minutes to install seven square feet of shutters, whether on windows or doors.
 Most shutters are 24 inches by 42 inches or 7 square feet.
 Thus, it’s fair to estimate that installing a shutter will take one hour.

 Accessories

 If you want to make your hurricane shutters affordable for your property, you'll need to consider their accessories.
 For example, do you want your roll-down hurricane shutters to be electric, or are you okay with purchasing shutters that need to be opened and closed manually?
+Also, do you like primary colors for your shutters, or would you like your colors customized?
+These may seem like trivial considerations, but with some research, they can significantly affect your hurricane shutter cost.

 Type of Material